-The ReAwaken America tour unites conservative Christians and conspiracy theorists
+The ReAwaken America Tour unites conservative Christians and conspiracy theorists

 Carson Massie was selling vibrating platforms you can stand on instead of exercising.
 "Ten minutes on this is equal to an hour at the gym," said Massie.
 The units go for $3,300 each, a steal compared to other models on the market, he said.
 Their stand sells about 150 on an average ReAwaken day.

 But not everyone was there to sell a product.
-Attendees get free books, including a two-pound tome about the nation's top infectious disease doctor and presidential advisor, Anthony Fauci, and a war led by "globalists" against Trump and freedom using facemasks and COVID-19.
+Attendees get free books, including a 2-pound tome about the nation's top infectious disease doctor and presidential adviser, Anthony Fauci, and a war led by "globalists" against Trump and freedom using facemasks and COVID-19.

 "I sell nothing.
 I refuse donations.
 I know what I know could save a lot of lives because there's a scripture that says, my people perish for lack of knowledge," said Everett Triplett in a crisp, white cowboy hat and bolo tie.